numberoverzero/bloop/docs/user/types.rst

 ^^^^^

 Types are used when defining :ref:`Columns <property-typedef>` and are responsible for translating between local values and their DynamoDB representations.
-For example, ``DateTime`` maps between ``arrow.now()`` and ``"2016-08-09T01:16:25.322849+00:00"``.
+For example, :class:`~bloop.types.DateTime` maps between ``arrow.now()`` and ``"2016-08-09T01:16:25.322849+00:00"``.

 With just two methods, you can :ref:`create new types <custom-types>` that automatically integrate